jgrewe/relacsed_nix/docs/file_exploration.md

-## The ``rlxnix.Dataset`` class
+# The ``rlxnix.Dataset`` class

 The *Dataset* class is the linchpin of the exploratory functionality offered by **rlxnix**.
 Upon creation of a Dataset instance, it will crawl through the file and index it, **this may take a little while**.

-To get an initial overview, one can plot the timeline which shows which *RePro* was run when and illustrated the stimulus segments within the RePro runs.
+To get an initial overview, one can plot the timeline which shows which *RePro* was run and for how long.
+The darker blocks inside illustrate the stimulus segments within the RePro runs.

 ```python
 import rlxnix as rlx